kennytilton/mxtodomvc/README.md

 # TodoMVC, with Matrix Inside&trade;
-*An introduction by example to Matrix dataflow and mxWeb, building the TodoMVC classic*
+*An introduction by example to Matrix dataflow and mxWeb*

 The *Matrix* dataflow library endows application state with causal power, freeing us of the burden of propagating change across highly interdependent models.
 More grandly, it brings our application models to life, animating them in response to streams of external inputs.
+> "UIs...I am not going to go there.
+I don't do that part."
+-- Rich Hickey on the high ratio of code to logic in UIs, *Clojure/Conj 2017*

 We choose mxWeb as the vehicle for introducing Matrix because nothing challenges a developer more than keeping application state straight while an intelligent user does their best to use a rich interface correctly.
 Then marketing wants a U/X overhaul.